Start typing and hit "Enter" to search.

 2. Using the "UK Immigration: ID Check" app to scan your identity document.

-• Pay the application fee of £1,021 (if outside the UK) or £1,277 (if inside the UK) – these fees are the same for your dependant family members.
-If you are from an EU country, your application fee may be reduced by £55.
+• Pay the application fee of £1,191 (if outside the UK) or £1,486 (if inside the UK) – these fees are the same for your dependant family members.

 Applications are typically processed within 3 weeks, however, if this will take longer, you will be informed.
 This may be the case if more evidence is needed, or you are asked to attend an interview.

-You will have no problems extending your Innovator visa as long as:
+You will have no problems extending your Innovator founder visa as long as:

 • You apply to extend your visa before it expires